Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 the read-only operations on a shared entity.
 This view is static, in the sense that it does not specify the operations for transfers of shares.
 Therefore, its only type parameter is `S`: any contract can play the role of the type for the shareholders of the entity.
-Method `getShares` yields a snapshot of the current shares of the entity (who owns how much).
+Method `getShares` yields the current shares of the entity (who owns how much).
-Method `getShareholders` yields
-the shareholders.
-It is not `@View` , since it creates a new stream, which is a side-effect.
 Method `isShareholder` checks if an object is a shareholder.
 Method `sharesOf` yields the number of shares that a shareholder owns.
 As typical in Takamaka, the `snapshot` method allows one to create a frozen read-only copy of an entity (in constant time), useful when an entity must be queried from a client without